CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Settings.md

 `Speed` controls how fast the laser moves, and `Power` controls how much power the laser outputs.

-If the laser does not cut all the way through, turn down the speed by 10-20 and try again
+If the laser does not cut all the way through, turn down the speed by 10-20 and try again.

-`# of Passes`  designates how many passes the laser will do during the cutting process
+`# of Passes` designates how many passes the laser will do during the cutting process.

 `Focus Height` can be changed from a manual to automatic focus.
-It is recommended to set it to `Auto`
+It is recommended to set it to `Auto`.

 #### Scoring